 Step-by-Step Instructions

-Here’s exactly how to make your own copycat Starbucks Pink Drink at home, with a few extra tips for perfect results:
+Here’s exactly how to make your own copycat Starbucks Pink Drink at home, with a few simple tips to help you get the best result:

 1. Brew and Cool the Tea

-Start by steeping your passion fruit tea bag in ½ cup of hot water for about 5 minutes.
-This extracts all that bright, fruity flavor.
-Once brewed, remove the tea bag and set the tea aside to cool completely.
-Cooling is essential so your ice doesn’t melt and water everything down.
+Steep the passion fruit tea bag in ½ cup of hot water for about 5 minutes.
+This draws out the bright, fruity flavor.
+Remove the tea bag and let the tea cool completely—this prevents the ice from melting too quickly and keeps the drink from becoming diluted.

 2. Prepare Your Glass